West-Tennessee-Consulting/plutus-payments-docs/collection-methods.md

 4. Choose 'Payment Methods'.
 5. Click on 'Manage'.

+### Stripe

 For more documentation about configuring your payments on Stripe, please click [here](https://stripe.com/docs/invoicing/customize).

-## Supported Collection Methods

-*Provide details here about the supported collection methods.*

-## Editing Collection Methods

-### Stripe

 *Add instructions on how to edit collection methods specifically for Stripe.*